And He who sits on the throne said,

 Then he showed me a river of the water of life, clear as crystal, coming from the throne of God and of the Lamb, in the middle of its street.
 On either side of the river was the tree of life, bearing twelve kinds of fruit, yielding its fruit every month; and the leaves of the tree were for the healing of the nations.
 There will no longer be any curse; and the throne of God and of the Lamb will be in it, and His bond-servants will serve Him; they will see His face, and His name will be on their foreheads.
 And there will no longer be any night; and they will not have need of the light of a lamp nor the light of the sun, because the Lord God will illumine them; and they will reign forever and ever. – Revelation 22:1-5

-Again, this passage of Scripture is highly symbolic; it is using the best and most noblest materials we know of today here in this physical world (gold, jasper, sapphire, clear glass, etc.), to convey to us the almost unimaginable beauty, grandeur, splendor, majesty and purity of heaven, where nothing unclean enters.
-Contrast the symbolism and appearance of that pure city of gleaming crystal and gold vs. the metallic and earthly world that we now inhabit.
+Again, this passage of Scripture is highly symbolic; it is using the best and noblest of materials we know of today here in this physical world (gold, jasper, sapphire, clear crystal, etc.), to convey to us the almost unimaginable beauty, grandeur, splendor, majesty, and purity of heaven, where nothing unclean (i.e., sinful) enters.
+Contrast the symbolism and appearance of that pure city of gleaming crystal and gold vs. the appearance of this fallen earthly world that we now inhabit.

 It’s truly a sad state of affairs, and a disgrace to the mind of man, that even on this final grand and glorious culmination of God’s creation and restoration to glory, we must still yet once again fend off the false teachings of man!
 Some falsely teach that “New Jerusalem” will be a literal city with literal streets of gold with literal mansions we dwell in, etc.; they teach that this earth will simply be “renovated” and that it will be our home for eternity.
 But we must confront such discouraging nonsense.
 Wayne Jackson writes on this subject:

 What Are the New Heavens and New Earth?